-Anna Coren is an award-winning international correspondent for CNN International, based at the networks Asia Pacific regional headquarters in Hong Kong.
+Anna Coren is an award-winning international correspondent for CNN International, based at the networks Asia Pacific headquarters in Hong Kong.
+She joined CNN in 2008 as an anchor and has made the transition to roving international correspondent.
+The Asian Television Awards named her Best News Presenter/Anchor in both 2011 and 2012.

-Coren has been a journalist for more than a decade and has reported on location from some of the biggest news events in Asia Pacific over the last couple of years, including the death of Kim Jung Il, the Tohoku earthquake and tsunami in Japan, Thailands worst floods in 50 years, and the tourist bus hostage standoff in the Philippines.
-She was named Best News Presenter/Anchor at the 2011 Asian Television Awards.
+Coren has been a journalist for more than a decade and has reported on location from some of the biggest news events in Asia Pacific over the last couple of years, including the death of Kim Jung Il, the Japanese earthquake and tsunami, Thailands worst floods in 50 years, the tourist bus hostage standoff in the Philippines, and the North Korean nuclear crisis.
+She has been to Afghanistan twice in the last few months, most recently in March 2013 where she was embedded with U.S. Special Forces and was caught in the middle of a firefight with the Taliban.

-Since joining CNN in 2008, Coren has interviewed some of the worlds top newsmakers, including United Nations Secretary General Ban Ki Moon, Thailands former Prime Minister Abhisit Vejjajiva, Australias Prime Minister Julia Gillard, Korean actor and singer Rain, Hollywood actors and activists George Clooney and Sigourney Weaver, Australian movie director Baz Luhrmann, and legendary golfer Greg Norman.
+In her time at CNN, Coren has interviewed some of the worlds top newsmakers, including United Nations Secretary General Ban Ki Moon, Thailands former Prime Minister Abhisit Vejjajiva, Australias Prime Minister Julia Gillard, Hollywood actors and activists George Clooney and Sigourney Weaver, Australian movie director Baz Luhrmann, and legendary golfer Greg Norman.

 Her career in journalism has led her to cover stories around the world, including the conflict between Israel and Hezbollah, the terrorist attacks in Bali and London, and the Asian tsunami.